Magic (game terminology): Mechanisms

 Because skills and abilities are not usually lost, a game designer might decide to limit the use of such an ability by linking its use to magic points.
 This way, after using an ability, the player is required to rest or use an item to replenish their character's MP.
 This is done for balancing, so that each skill does not have an infinite casting ability with equal results every time.

 "Magic" may be substituted with psychic powers, spiritual power, advanced technology or other concepts that would allow a character to influence the world around them that is not available in real life.
 Magic is often restricted to a specific class of character, such as a "mage" or "spellcaster", while other character classes have to rely on melee combat or physical projectiles.
 Other character classes, such as those that rely on melee attacks, may also have a "magic" bar that limits their special abilities, although they are usually called something different, such as the Barbarian's "Fury" in Diablo 3.

 In video games, MP can often be restored by consuming magic potions or it may regenerate over time.
 Status effects are temporary modification to a game character's original set of stats.
 A character may cast a spell that inflicts a positive or negative status effect on another character.

 In role-playing games

-In both tabletop role-playing games and role-playing video games, magic is most usually used to cast spells during battles.
-However, in tabletop RPGs, unlike in video games, magic has many uses outside of combat situations, such as using love spells on NPCs to gain information.
+In both tabletop role-playing games and role-playing video games (RPG), magic is most usually used to cast spells during battles.
+However magic has many uses outside of combat situations, such as using love spells on NPCs to gain information.
 Some games base the strength and amount of a character's magic on stats such as "wisdom" or "intelligence".
 These stats are used because they are easy to keep track of and develop in pen-and-paper RPGs.

 Some games introduce a separate point system per skill.
 For example, in the Pokémon games, each skill of each fighting character has its own "Power Points" (PP).
 If the PP of only one of its skills are depleted, that specific Pokémon still has three other skills to choose from.